-School-age children talk much like adults Ñ in full sentences.
-They ask more questions, can relate past experiences in vivid detail and seek more information and justification for the way things are.
+School-age children talk in full sentences.
+Much like adults, they ask more questions, relate past experiences in vivid detail and seek more information and justification for the way things are.

-- Use conversation as a way to keep up with school-age children's activities, likes, dislikes and peer relationships.
-Peers are important at this stage and by talking with children regularly, adults can keep informed about school-age children's relationships with their agemates.
+- Keep up with school-age children's activities, likes, dislikes and peer relationships by talking to them.
+Peers are important at this stage, and adults can keep informed about their children's relationships by talking regularly with children.

-- Use conversation to help school-age children set goals and solve problems ("If you have to go to Girl Scouts this afternoon, let's talk about when you can do your homework.").
-Take the time to discuss strategies and solutions and have the school-age child talk about possible outcomes.
+- Help school-age children set goals and solve problems ("If you have to go to Girl Scouts this afternoon, let's talk about when you can do your homework.").
+Take time to discuss strategies and solutions, and have the child talk about possible outcomes.

-- When correcting the school age child's behavior, provide a calm explanation for your preferences.
-By giving a reason, you help the school-age child understand the implications of his or her behavior for others (e.g., if your child teases another child because he or she wears glasses, explain that wearing glasses helps the child to see better and remind the child that teasing can hurt another's feelings.
+- When correcting behavior, provide a calm explanation for your preferences.
+Giving a reason helps children understand the implications of their behavior for others (e.g., if your child teases another child because they wear glasses, explain that wearing glasses helps the child to see better and remind them that teasing can hurt another's feelings).

-- Encourage school-age children to talk about their feelings and the possible reasons for their emotions.
+- Encourage children to talk about their feelings and the possible reasons for their emotions.

-- Use conversation to help school-age children learn conflict management skills.
-Because peer relationships are becoming more important at this age, conflicts between children will likely arise.
+- Help children learn conflict management skills.
+Peer relationships are becoming more important at this age, so conflicts between children will likely arise.
 Help children learn how to manage conflicts effectively while preserving the peer relationship.
-Act out pretend peer interactions with children and show how conflicts can be resolved, depending on how children handle the situation.
+Act out pretend peer interactions with children to show how conflicts can be resolved, depending on how children handle the situation.

 Adolescents: 12 to 18 years